Why Eliminating Jury Sentencing in Virginia Hasn’t Changed The Game

 2. Murky Legal Distinctions Give Prosecutors Leverage

-Many offenses hinge on distinctions so thin they verge on meaningless, giving prosecutors a lot of leeway to stack charges or raise the stakes if a defendant dares resist rejecting a plea deal.
+Many offenses hinge on distinctions so thin they verge on meaningless, giving prosecutors a lot of leeway to stack charges or raise the stakes if a defendant dares resist a plea deal.

 Take the difference between first-degree and second-degree murder.
 On paper, it seems simple: first-degree murder requires premeditation, while second-degree does not.
 But when you try to pin down what "premeditation" actually means, you end up in an Abbott and Costello routine: